Code-Institute-Submissions/portfolio-6/readme.md

 }
 ```

-Once the project was nearing completion, The images were saved to a local directory and compressed the images to a folder within the project.
+Once the project was nearing completion, the images were compressed and saved within the project folder.

 ### Acknowledgements